AlbertRoca29/WordSemanticRelationships/README.md

-# Word Similarity and Semantic Relationship Analysis (in progress)
+# Word Similarity and Semantic Relationship Analysis (work in progress)

-This repository provides a tool designed to receive a single word as input and return its synonyms, along with any nuanced distinctions between them.
-The objective is to not only find synonyms but also to provide additional information on subtle differences in meaning, such as formality, gender or plurality.
+This repository provides a tool designed to analyze the semantic relationships of words.
+By accepting a single word as input, it returns similar words along with nuanced distinctions such as formality, gender, or plurality.
+The objective is to go beyond simple word retrieval by offering detailed contextual differences.

 ### Objective example: